ahmohbati/SecOn/Conference.md

 https://twitter.com/search?q=socaugusta&src=typd

 ### Security Onion Conference 2017
 This year's Security Onion Conference will be held in Augusta GA on Friday September 15, 2017 (please mark your calendar!).
 This is the day before [BSides Augusta](http://bsidesaugusta.org), so you may want to plan on attending both.
+Registration will open in a few months.

 ### Security Onion Conference 2016